jstmoizz/lumora/README.md

 | `GROQ_API_KEY` | Yes | **Server-only secret** | Groq API access for chat/vision generation |
 | `ADMIN_EMAIL` | Optional | **Server-only secret** | Email of the account granted the `admin` role |

-`NEXT_PUBLIC_`-prefixed variables are bundled into client-side JavaScript by Next.js — that's expected for the Supabase URL/anon key, since Supabase's Row Level Security is the real access boundary, not secrecy of those two values. **`SUPABASE_SERVICE_ROLE_KEY` must never be prefixed with `NEXT_PUBLIC_` or imported from a client component** — doing so would ship full database-bypass access to every visitor's browser.
+`NEXT_PUBLIC_`-prefixed variables are bundled into client-side JavaScript by Next.js — that's fine for the Supabase URL/anon key, since Supabase's Row Level Security is the real access boundary, not secrecy of those two values. **`SUPABASE_SERVICE_ROLE_KEY` is never prefixed with `NEXT_PUBLIC_` or imported from a client component** — doing so would ship full database-bypass access to every visitor's browser.

 ## Database

-Supabase provides both authentication and persistence. `auth.users` (managed by Supabase Auth) is the identity table; `public.users` is a profile row kept in sync by a trigger.
-Every other table (`conversations`, `messages`, `user_settings`, `knowledge_nodes`, `knowledge_node_positions`) has Row Level Security enabled with `user_id`-scoped policies, so one user's data is unreachable by another at the database level — not just hidden by application logic.
+Supabase handles both authentication and persistence. `auth.users` (managed by Supabase Auth) is the identity table; `public.users` is a profile row kept in sync by a trigger.
+Row Level Security is enabled on every other table (`conversations`, `messages`, `user_settings`, `knowledge_nodes`, `knowledge_node_positions`) with `user_id`-scoped policies, so one user's data is unreachable by another at the database level — not just hidden by application logic.

 `knowledge_node_positions` is a separate table from `knowledge_nodes` rather than extra columns on